Spaghetti Squash Spaghetti with Lentils

 3. Then a hearty portion of pasta sauce.

-4. Sprinkle with vegan feta cheese.
+4. Sprinkle with feta cheese.
+Opt for vegan feta for a dairy free option.

 Did you give this recipe a whirl?